 After coming back to India from a trip to Malaysia and Vietnam in late 2018, I had a hard time coping with myself.
 I was broke financially and mentally.
 My creativity and productivity seemed to be dying.
 I was struggling to get a sense out of my life and questioning my decisions.

 I was seeking peace and answers to my questions.
 I was looking for motivation and wanted my creativity back.
 The shrine was my go-to place every evening to close my eyes and sit in silence.
 During the day, I would push myself out of the room and go out for walks around the city.
-During these aimless walks, I clicked plenty of pictures, drank plenty of tea, and ate a lot.
+During these aimless walks, I clicked many pictures, drank plenty of tea, and ate a lot.

 This short trip to Ajmer was a turning point for me.
 I learnt to be more confident in street photography, talking to random people, and trying not to shy away from clicking a picture I wanted to.
 I think this change is reflected in my photographs — although many of them are not technically good in terms of sharpness or focus etc.

 Streets of Ajmer showcases the routine, busy face of this bustling city.
 During this trip I also visited Pushkar, a colourful town 15 kilometres from Ajmer.
-Pictures from Pushkar are available in the Streets of Pushkar series.
+Pictures from Pushkar are in the Streets of Pushkar series.